lucianoayres/ollama-tool-support-demo/README.md

 ## Usage

-The project includes multiple scripts to demonstrate different functionalities.
-Use the `Makefile` commands to run these scripts easily.
+The repository includes multiple Python scripts that demonstrate different aspects of tool support in Ollama.
+Use the `Makefile` commands to run these scripts effortlessly.

+### Available Scripts

+- **`tool_calls_with_single_parameter.py`**: Fetches the current weather for a specified city using a single parameter.
+- **`tool_calls_with_multiple_parameters.py`**: Retrieves weather information with temperature in either Celsius or Fahrenheit.
+- **`tool_calls_with_multiple_tools.py`**: Comprehensive script for planning a day trip, including weather checks, attraction suggestions, restaurant recommendations, and booking reservations.
+- **`tool_complete_example.py`**: An end-to-end example demonstrating the complete workflow of tool calls and conversation management.

 ### Make Commands

-The `Makefile` simplifies the execution of various tasks within the project.
-Below are the essential Make commands:
+Use the following Make commands to interact with the scripts:

 - **Display Help Information**